gicait/Land_Cover_Prediction_using_QGIS_MOLUSCE_Plugin/manual.md

 ### 5.4 Step 4: Transition Potential Modeling

-After successful completion of the previous steps, transition potential modelling is carried out.
+After the successful completion of the previous steps, transition potential modelling is carried out.
 The modeling is carried out by defining samples, modeling method and parameters.
-Firstly, the available three sampling mode options are All, Random and Stratified and selection of sampling mode depends on the class’s distribution of input dataset.
-In this case study, stratified sampling method is selected since precise class representation is crucial and input dataset classes distribution are also not balanced.
+Firstly, the three available sampling mode options are "All", "Random", and "Stratified" and the selection of sampling mode depends on the class’s distribution of the input dataset.
+The stratified sampling method is selected in this case study since precise class representation is crucial and input dataset class distribution is also not balanced.

 Secondly, there are four methods that encompass artificial neural networks (ANN), weights of evidence (WoE), logistic regression (LR), and multi-criteria evaluation for